Flag Football Drills

 1-on-1 Flag Pull Drill

 Two players are 5 yards apart.
-One is the runner, trying to dodge, and the defender focuses on pulling the flag and not clothes.
+One is the runner, trying to dodge, and the defender focuses on pulling the flag and not the clothes.

 Reaction Flag Tag